bkee9/NancyBurgerPlace/README.md

 NancyBurgerPlace

 ## PROJECT DESCRIPTION
-This is my first website in Moringa School
+This is my first website in Moringa School.

+## Setup/Installation
+* Ensure that you have a browser that you can access.
+* Click on the live link situated around the About section in github.
+* Have Fun!!

 ## TECHNOLOGIES USED
 I used HTML & CSS